 I had this visual in my head about a landscape that looked like a patchwork.
-I had lots of near opportunities but most of the landscapes were ‘poluted’ with industy, highways, or modern farms.
+I had lots of near opportunities but most of the landscapes were ‘poluted’ with industy, highways, [Not a valid template]or modern farms.
 Luckily we encountered a few spots that we nice and clean, and ‘colorful as patchwork’.

 We visited ‘El Torcal’, a nature reserve with unusual limestone rock formations.
 A lovely place to hike with your camera.
 And even our 3 year old daughter was able to do the short route (1,5 km) which took us about 90 minutes (in stead of the 45 minutes which the guide told us) Nice scenery and lots of good spots.
 I shot a lot of panorama’s and HDR images.
 And regardless of the extra time it took us we had a beautiful hike.
 (And junior had her backpack filled with nice rocks she wanted to add to her collection.)